 Transactional SMS Rules:

-As for Transactional SMS charges, many reliable service providers like Corefactors offers simple flexible pay as you go plans.
+As for Transactional SMS charges, many reliable service providers like Corefactors offer simple flexible pay as you go plans.

-Booking Appointments: “Thank you for making an enquiry for an appointment at %s.
+- Booking Appointments: “Thank you for making an inquiry for an appointment at %s.
 Please follow the link to make an appointment with us www.link.com.”

 Note: %d is used to substitute numbers and %s is used to substitute alpha-numeric strings.

 OTP SMS are technically different than transactional SMS.
 While transactional SMS pass on information necessary to customers, OTP SMS i.e. a numeric string of characters is used to authenticate or verify users before a transaction.